Nageswar-Sahoo/Computer-Vision-Project/S7/README.md

 ![image](https://user-images.githubusercontent.com/70502759/141686156-63d62ab4-cea0-49e3-ac17-72bdedec5542.png)

 Afterwards we have maps that model the spatial interactions independently of channels, so we apply another convolution that then models the channel interactions.
 This second operation is often called a pointwise convolution, because it uses a kernel of size 1x1.

 ![image](https://user-images.githubusercontent.com/70502759/141686285-365b3806-f195-4c07-a77c-33e3a4e95779.png)

 ![image](https://user-images.githubusercontent.com/70502759/141687691-6529046f-4426-4bb7-9dbb-ceba64481c0b.png)

+Transpose convolution

-inorder to achive receptive field of 54 we have used transpose convolution for upsampling the image . transpose convolution can be used when we want to do  image-to-image mapping, like image or instance segmentation, or super-resolution
+Inorder to achive receptive field of 54 we have used transpose convolution for upsampling the image .
+Transpose convolution can be used when we want to do  image-to-image mapping, like image or instance segmentation, or super-resolution where we need upsampling of the image inorder to map with original image resolution .

 ![image](https://user-images.githubusercontent.com/70502759/141686377-39282168-3372-4399-9b78-b763c28226af.png)